jekyll/minima/_posts/2020-07-14-freelance.md

 #### Keep learning

 If you get very good at one thing, it's easy to keep doing the same thing because you understand it better and get faster at it.
 However, it is also very easy to stagnate in such a situation.
 It is crucial to keep trying new things and keep yourself from stagnating.
-Set aside time to do this.
+Challenge yourself to try new things in your work, or set aside time for learning.